deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 bagged his first Hunter kill.
 He was in commander mode right now, he couldn't afford to be sentimental.

-Legsy, Highland and Sterling took point, storming down the corridor and ripping into a knot of Hunters that were tormenting a shuddering Guvnurag.
+Legsy, HIGHLAND and STERLING took point, storming down the corridor and ripping into a knot of Hunters that were tormenting a shuddering Guvnurag.
 All five of the monsters were dead before they even knew they were under assault.